Shacham6/mockitup/README.md

 <details>
 <summary>Call raises an exception</summary>

-To make a method call raise an exception, simply use the `.raises` directive:
+In order to make a method raise an exception when called with some input, simply use the `.raises` directive:

 ``` python
 from unittest.mock import Mock